-7.8 Professional activities of Principal Administrators, Academic Administrators and PAT Staff.
+7.8 Professional activities of Executive Officers, Academic Administrators and PAT Staff.
 This policy is intended to establish guidelines for professional activity by full-time Executive Officers, Academic Administrators and PAT Staff members.

 7.8.1 Professional activities include work for a non-University System entity for which staff members receive remuneration other than their University System salary.

 7.8.2 Normally, unpaid activities, such as holding office in a scholarly or professional organization, editorial office or duties for a learned journal, writing books or articles, attendance at professional meetings, colloquia, symposia, site visits and similar gatherings, or the ad hoc refereeing of manuscripts are covered by this policy.

 7.8.3 When the above activities involve a staff member's professional expertise, further and contribute to the development of his/her own profession, and contribute to the development of his/her own professional competence, these activities are permitted.

 7.8.4 The staff member's immediate supervisor should be made aware of such activities, and the activities must not interfere with the staff member's other University System obligations and must not involve duplication of payment by USNH for duties of the staff member.

 7.8.5 If staff members wish to engage in outside activity to such an extent that they cannot fulfill their University System obligations to the satisfaction of their supervisor, they shall request a reduction in their percentage of appointment.
 Such requests will be considered in relation to the demands of the staff member's position.
 Other alternatives such as professional development leaves, etc., may also be appropriate.

 7.9 Professional Activities of Operating Staff.
 This policy is intended to establish guidelines for professional activity by Operating Staff members.
 Such activity includes:

 7.9.1 Work for a non-University System entity for which staff members receive remuneration other than their University System salary.

 7.9.2 Normally unpaid activities, such as holding office in a professional organization, attending professional meetings and conferences, or serving as a representative of the institution.